the-isf-academy/project_networking_backend_GloriaGUO123/README.md

 >
 > If you're interested in how to format markdown, click [here](https://www.markdownguide.org/basic-syntax/#images-1)

+#add sucess json, error json, and potential use to the overview

 ## API Overview
 The "Mood of the Day" API is a collaborative platform inspired by Reddit r/place, allowing users to express their daily moods through emojis.
 Friends can participate together, contributing their own emojis to create a shared canva of collective feelings.
 Access to the API is completely private, as friends can only join through a unique access code, ensuring that mood sharing remains within trusted circles.
 By tracking and showcasing moods, this API promotes emotional well-being and enhances communication among users and their friends or family.